edcarp/python-intermediate-esces/_episodes/06-merging-data.md

 >
 > In the data folder, there are two waves data files: `waves.csv` and
 > `waves_2020.csv`.
 Read the data into Python and combine the files to make one
 > new data frame.
-Create a plot of average temperaure by year grouped by buoy_id.
+Output some descriptive statistics group by buoy_id.
 > Export your results as a CSV and make sure it reads back into Python properly.
 {: .challenge}